Cray-HPE/docs-csm/install/deploy_management_nodes.md

 <a name="validate_management_node_deployment"></a>

-## 5. Validate Management Node Deployment
+## 5. Validate management node deployment

 Do all of the validation steps.
 The optional validation steps are manual steps which could be skipped.